CakeDC/users/Docs/Documentation/MagicLink.md

 How does it work
 ----------------
-When the user access the login page, there is a new button `Send me a login link`.
+When the user accesses the login page, there is a new button `Send me a login link`.
 On click, the user will be redirected to a page to enter his email address.
 Once it is submitted, the user will receive an email with the link to automatically login.

 Two-factor authentication
 ----------------